 (b) all past due taxes are satisfied; and

-(c) the successor employer files an employer registration form as provided in ARM 24.11.2005.
+(c) the successor employer files an employer registration form.